mihanovak1024/mihanovak1024.github.io/_pages/about.md

 Thanks to my great mentors and managers [Nevena Veljković](https://si.linkedin.com/in/nevena-veljkovic-a00961b8), Marko Pistotnik and <b style="color:#00adb5">[Matic Standeker](https://www.linkedin.com/in/matic-standeker-4831542)</b>, I've advanced both mentally and professionally!
 Thanks for all the great advices and help, I really do appreciate it!

+### Turtl
+After a failed attempt at my own startup, I wanted to learn new things, so I jumped into Frontend development.
+I started with React but later on switched to Angular, since I foresaw enough challenges within Turtl's content creation program written in Angular and joined their team.

+I'm part of the Frontend team, but since the whole technical department is not as big, I also write small chunks for the backend (NodeJS, Express) as well.

 # Career Enhancement
 Being an Android Engineer for the past **7 years**, I wanted to see what else is out there.
 I decided to check out other types of Mobile development (Flutter, iOS, React Native) in my free time, to see the tradeoffs of each and interconnect the concepts.
+I wanted to transition into Web so I started studying React and ended up doing Angular on a job.